Skip to content

 How to Use limit in Wrapper to Restrict SQL

-You can use the following method to restrict the SQL result set with limit in Wrapper:
+You can use the following approach to limit SQL result sets with limit in Wrapper:

 wrapper.last("limit 1");

-This code appends limit 1 at the end of the SQL statement to limit the returned result set to one row.
+This code appends limit 1 to the end of the SQL statement, restricting the result set to return only one row.

-Why Place Generic Batch Insert Operations in the Service Layer
+Why Generic Batch Insert Operations are Handled at the Service Layer

-Placing generic batch insert operations in the Service layer has the following reasons:
+Placing generic batch insert operations in the Service layer offers the following advantages:

-• SQL length limitations: When processing massive data, a single SQL statement may fail to execute or easily cause memory leaks, JDBC connection timeouts, and other issues.
+• SQL length limitations: When processing massive amounts of data, a single SQL statement might fail to execute or could easily cause memory leaks, JDBC connection timeouts, and other issues.

-If you prefer the single SQL insert approach, you can manually inject the optional method insertbatchsomecolumn or refer to the methods provided in the SQL Injector.
+If you prefer the single-SQL insertion approach, you can manually inject the optional method insertbatchsomecolumn, or check the methods available in the SQL Injector.

-In MyBatis-Plus 3.x, the feature of automatically identifying and handling keywords is no longer provided.
-Here are the methods to handle database keywords:
+In MyBatis-Plus 3.x, automatic keyword recognition and processing functionality is no longer provided.
+Here are the methods for handling database keywords:

-1. Different databases handle keywords differently, making maintenance challenging.
-During database design, it is recommended to avoid using keywords as field or table names.
+1. Different databases handle keywords differently, making maintenance difficult.
+During database design, we recommend avoiding the use of keywords as field names or table names.

-2. If keywords must be used, they can be escaped by adding backticks (`) around the field or table name, as shown below:
+2. If you must use keywords, you can handle them by adding backticks (`) before and after the field or table name, as shown below:

 @TableField(value = "`status`")